jeffshrager/csminicourse/from_code_to_machine/README.md

 Everything here was written in about 5 total hours using a combination of claude and chatgpt.
 This wasn't as easy as I'd hoped.
-As many folks who use LLMs to assist in coding discover, they are bad at keeping track of even margianlly complex or large projects.
-They were basically incapable of implementing recursion correctly, or generalizing to the correct level, and they kept losing their place, so I had to clears the decks several times and reload the latest versions, and then re-explain what I wanted, and other annoying machinations.
-In the end I had to give them nearly step-by-step guidance to get it right, and the way I wanted it to be understanable and teachable.
-That said, to their credit, once I had the compiler and hardware emulator the way I wanted it, I could feed those to the LLM and was able to understand it and make reasonable changes.
+As many folks who use LLMs to assist in coding discover, they are bad at keeping track of even margianlly complex or large projects, and don't deal well with conceptually twisty programming concepts.
+They were basically incapable of implementing recursion correctly, or generalizing to the correct level, and they kept losing their place in the series of steps.
+Eventually they would just seemingly lose track entirely and be unable to fix what turned out to be trivial errors, at which point I had to clear the decks entirely, nd reload the latest versions, and then re-explain what I wanted, and other annoying machinations.
+In the end I had to give them nearly step-by-step guidance to get it right, and the way I wanted it to be, to be understanable and teachable.
+That said, to their credit, once I had the compiler and hardware emulator the understandable and teachable way I wanted it, I could feed those to the LLM and it was able to understand the code and make reasonable changes.
 For example, the entire FOR LOOP extension was done completely by Claude.

-(PATHOS was also mostly written by claude, with my detailed guidance, but it's much simpler than Irony.)
+Operating systems being conceptually simpler than programming languges, PATHOS was easier for the LLMs, and was almost entirely written by Claude, although based on several paragraph of detailed spec.
+And Claude was able to plug Irony into PATHOS (that is, create comp and exec commands) first try!

+However, I then asked it to create a help command that simply listed all the other commands, which was nearly a trivail task, and it failed over and over, until I did one of those resets described above, and then it worked.
+(The attention model is the wrong model of working and short term memory!)

+You'll see that I also asked the LLMs to make presentations.
+Those are here "as is" (actually, they didn't work, but for a stupid minor reason, so as-is plus a tiny bit of work), and you'll see that although these are a reasonable start, they definitely aren't complete teaching materials.